Skip to content

 In the financial services context, agentic AI has immediate applications in:

-• Compliance monitoring in risk and legal functions
+• Compliance monitoring — Proactive risk detection and regulatory tracking

 McKinsey's research shows that 23% of respondents report their organizations are scaling an agentic AI system somewhere in their enterprises, with an additional 39% experimenting with AI agents.
 However, most organizations scaling agents are doing so in only one or two functions, and in any given business function, no more than 10% of respondents report scaling AI agents.